HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

 ##### Open Graph

-<a hreflang="en" href="https://ogp.me/">The Open Graph protocol</a> is an open source standard, originally created by Facebook.
+<a hreflang="en" href="https://ogp.me/">The Open Graph protocol</a> is an open-source standard, originally created by Facebook.
 It is a type of structured data specific to the context of _sharing content_, based loosely on Dublin Core, Microformats and similar standards.

 It describes a series of meta tags and properties, which may be used to define how content should be (re)presented when shared between platforms.
-E.g., when 'liking' or embedding a post, or sharing a link.
+For example, when 'liking' or embedding a post, or sharing a link.

 These tags are typically implemented in the `<head>` of a HTML document, and define elements such as the page's _title_, _description_, _URL_, and _featured image_.

-The Open Graph protocol has since been broadly adopted by many platforms and services; including _Twitter_, _Skype_, _LinkedIn_, _Pinterest_, _Outlook _and more.
-When platforms don't have their own standards for how shared/embedded content should be presented (and sometimes, even when they do), Open Graph tags are often used to define the default behaviour.
+The Open Graph protocol has since been broadly adopted by many platforms and services, including _Twitter_, _Skype_, _LinkedIn_, _Pinterest_, _Outlook _and more.
+When platforms don't have their own standards for how shared/embedded content should be presented (and sometimes, even when they do), Open Graph tags are often used to define the default behavior.

 {{ figure_markup(
   image="structured-data-open-graph.jpg",